Last Updated on: September 18, 2023

 Before anything else, you need to evaluate your current situation.
 You have to have a bird’s eye view of your personal finance and talk about it with the people involved, especially your family.

 There is no shame in living frugally.
-The important thing is you sustain your needs.
+The important thing is that you sustain your needs.
 If you persevere long enough, it will eventually be better.

 If you become more conscious of your personal finance, you’ll see many things to improve on.
 You just need to start.